rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 - attempthing to mint 0 tokens is not allowed as it makes no sense to pay for the gas without any effect
 - value should accompany transaction equal to a price per mint multiplied by the `numToMint`

-#### `mintNesting`
+#### `nestMint`

-The `mintNesting` function is used to mint child NFTs to be owned by the parent NFT and accepts three arguments:
+The `nestMint` function is used to mint child NFTs to be owned by the parent NFT and accepts three arguments:

 - `to`: `address` type of argument specifying the address of the smart contract to which the parent NFT belongs to
 - `numToMint`: `uint256` type of argument specifying the amount of tokens to be minted
 - `destinationId`: `uint256` type of argument specifying the ID of the parent NFT to which to mint the child NFT

-The constraints of `mintNesting` are similar to the ones set out for `mint` function.
+The constraints of `nestMint` are similar to the ones set out for `mint` function.

 #### `transfer`